Saint Irene church, Athens: Medieval church

 On the site of the modern church there used to be a small Byzantine-era church, which at the beginning of the 18th century was part of the Penteli Monastery.
-During the period of Ottoman rule in Athens, that old church played an important role as the main gathering place for the Greek Christians of the town, and during the Greek War of Independence of 1821, it suffered serious damage.
+During the period of Ottoman rule in Athens, that old church played an important role as the main gathering place for the Greek Christians of the town, and during the Greek War of Independence of 1821–1829, it suffered serious damage.
 The medieval church was burned to the ground, with only the façade surviving the fire.
-When the seat of the newly independent Greek state was transferred from Nafplio to Athens in 1832, Hagia Irene became the official cathedral of the new capital.
+When the seat of the newly independent Greek kingdom was transferred from Nafplio to Athens in 1832, Hagia Irene became the official cathedral of the new capital.

 Repair work began in the year 1835, whereupon Hagia Irene began to function as the metropolitan church of Athens until the construction of the present Metropolitan Cathedral in the city.
 The older church is associated with important moments the modern history of Athens and its institutions.
-The election of the mayor of Athens took place in this church; King Otto's coming-of-age celebration was commemorated on May 1835.
+The election of the mayor of Athens took place in this church; King Otto's coming-of-age celebration was commemorated in May 1835.
 King Otto did not wear his crown or hold a scepter at the ceremony, because the ship that was supposed to bring the items to Athens was delayed at sea and thus did not arrive in time.

 Reconstruction and new church

 In order to meet its growing demands of the new capital, the architect Lysandros Kaftanzoglou was entrusted with its reconstruction.
-Work began in 1846 and the inauguration of the temple took place in 1850, while its interior decoration was completed later, between the years 1879-1892.
+Work began in 1846 and the inauguration of the temple took place in 1850, while its interior decoration was completed later, between the years 1879–1892.
 The illustration was done by the iconographer Spyridon Hatzigiannopoulos, the greatest representative of Greek church painting of the second half of the 19th century; in fact, Hagia Irene is considered to be his most important work.

 The church continued to be used as a metropolitan until 1862 and during this time it was associated with important events of recent history.
 Here was held the celebration of the first national anniversary in 1838, the funeral of prominent leader of the Greek revolution Theodoros Kolokotronis in 1843, and the doxology for the granting of the autocephaly of the Church of Greece in 1850.

 The inauguration of the new church building took place in the year 1950, even though it was not yet finished, as financial reasons delayed the completion until 1892.